kernkonzept/ahci-driver/doc/ahci_drv_readme.md

   Specifies the upper limit of the number of dataspaces the client is allowed to register with the AHCI driver for virtio DMA.

+* `"slot-max=<max>"`

+  Specifies the maximum number of requests that will be processed in parallel by the AHCI device.
+See `--slot-max` option above for details.

 If the `create()` call is successful a new capability which references an AHCI virtio driver is returned.
 A client uses this capability to communicate with